 The basic definition of stargazing would be an activity of studying the stars.
 However, nowadays, stargazing is more of a hobby and passion for many around the globe.
-People love to look up at the stars and other objects in space as their favorite pastime.
-Stargazing for beginners is adventurous and can be breathtaking while in a camping, hiking and trekking trip.
+People love to look up at the stars and other objects in space as their favourite pastime.
+Stargazing for beginners is adventurous and can be breathtaking while on a camping, hiking and trekking trip.

 Are you and your partner a selenophile or an astrophile, to be specific, or both?

 Then a night spending time together to gaze at the stars is the best date that can be planned for you both.
 So, if you are ready to sneak out at night for some crazy yet peaceful activity, stargazing is the best thing you should do.

 How to Start Stargazing If You Are A Beginner?

 Stargazing for beginners seems simple but is complicated in reality.
 If you are a beginner, the things you need to forward your baby steps in the world of stargazing are a pair of binoculars, your smartphone, and a proper location.
 However, it does not take much skill or equipment to dive into stargazing or amateur astronomy.
 Here are some tips to get started-

 The earth’s companion moon is visible from almost everywhere on the planet.
 When you start watching the Moon, you watch it every day.
 The Moon changes its shape based on time and place.
 While watching the Moon, you should relate its change concerning its position among the other stars and celestial bodies.